Hope Bay, Antarctica: History

+The ruins of a stone hut built in January 1903 by members of the Swedish expedition can still be seen; it has been designated a Historic Site or Monument (HSM 39), following a proposal by Argentina and the United Kingdom to the Antarctic Treaty Consultative Meeting.

 Hope Bay was also the scene of the Hope Bay incident when the only shots ever fired in anger in Antarctica took place, in 1952.

 An Argentine shore party fired a machine gun over the heads of a British Antarctic Survey team unloading supplies from the John Biscoe.

 The Argentines later extended a diplomatic apology, saying that there had been a misunderstanding and that the Argentine military commander on the ground had exceeded his authority.
 However, the Argentine party was given a hero's welcome upon its return to Argentina.

-Historic site

-The ruins of a stone hut built in January 1903 by members of the Swedish expedition can still be seen; it has been designated a Historic Site or Monument (HSM 39), following a proposal by Argentina and the United Kingdom to the Antarctic Treaty Consultative Meeting.

 Research Stations

 Elichiribehety Station

-Elichiribehety Station better known in English by its Spanish acronym ECARE is an Uruguay summer research station in Antarctica, established by the Uruguayan Antarctic Institute on December 22, 1997 on the Antarctic Peninsula.
+Elichiribehety Station better known in English by its Spanish acronym ECARE is an Uruguay summer research station, established by the Uruguayan Antarctic Institute on December 22, 1997 on the Antarctic Peninsula.

 Esperanza Base

 Esperanza Base is a permanent, all year-round Argentine research station which was established in 1952.

 It is operated by the Instituto Antartico Argentino and has an average of 55 inhabitants in winter.

 The base installations have displaced part of a penguin rookery.

 Station D

-The old British Station D was established here in 1945 which was occupied by thirteen persons in the austral winter.
+The old British Station D was established here in 1945 which was occupied by 13 people in the austral winter.
 It partially burned on November 8, 1948, with the loss of two lives.

 A new hut was built on February 4, 1952 in a new place and took the name of Trinity House, it was closed in 1964.

 On December 8, 1997 the British Antarctic Survey transferred the base to Uruguay, who renamed it Teniente Ruperto Elichiribehety Uruguayan Antarctic Scientific Station (ECARE).